Verónica (2017 Spanish film)

 Veronica (Verónica) is a 2017 Spanish supernatural horror film directed by Paco Plaza which stars Sandra Escacena alongside Claudia Placer, Bruna González, Iván Chavero and Ana Torrent.
-It is loosely based on true events from a 1991 Vallecas case in which Estefanía Gutiérrez Lázaro died mysteriously after séance using a ouija board.
+It is loosely based on true events from a 1991 Vallecas case in which Estefanía Gutiérrez Lázaro died mysteriously after a séance using a ouija board.

 Plot

 The film opens in medias res, with emergency services responding to a call from a young girl made on June 15, 1991.
 She sounds panicked and screams about something coming to get her brother before the call cuts off.
 The film goes back in time three days.

 Fifteen-year-old Verónica lives with her family in the working-class district of Vallecas, Madrid.
 After her father's death, her mother works long hours to support the family, leaving Verónica in charge of her younger siblings: twins Lucia and Irene, and Antoñito.

 On the day of the 1991 solar eclipse, her teacher explains how some ancient cultures used eclipses to stage human sacrifices and summon dark spirits.
 Later, in the school basement, Verónica and her friends Rosa and Diana conduct a séance with a Ouija board.
 Verónica wants to reach out to her late father, and Diana her late boyfriend who died in a motorcycle accident.
 The glass cup suddenly becomes too hot, prompting Rosa and Diana to pull their hands back.
 The moment the eclipse occurs, the cup shatters, cutting Verónica's finger and her blood drips onto the board.
 Verónica becomes unresponsive, whispering something repeatedly, then lets out a demonic scream.
 She wakes in the school nurse's office, who tells her she probably passed out from iron deficiency.

 Verónica begins experiencing paranormal occurrences and her friends avoid her.
 She goes back to the school basement and finds the school's elderly blind nun nicknamed Hermana Muerte ('Sister Death') by the students.
 The nun explains that the séance attached a dark spirit to her.
 She unsuccessfully compels the spirit to leave.
+She instructed Verónica to protect her sibling from the entity.